Vinz2008/C./README.md

 - [ ] Add c types (like c_type::bool to help interoperatibility with C code)
 - [ ] Make types work with namespaces (structs and typedefs)
 - [ ] Add inlined functions and other optimizations (like loop unrolling for for loops when we can know at compile time the number of iterations and it is low)
+- [ ] Ship mold (optionally ?) so it can call it by default (or just add it as a dependency ?)
+- [ ] Write a list of dependencies in this readme

 ## Benchmarks compared to other languages